bradyrussell/UISCoin/README.md

 An example address is `UISxBraDYN4U4BN4bAKRLenuj1K37xr9zlhAfRFnKu-KLVf89uu3pBBSdBsF45cCAZwLhoK7Litdd4w8GxmkvHgBnFoqXis=`

 Much like Bitcoin, we are using secp256k1 EC, but we sign messages with SHA512withECDSA.
+I believe the secp256k1 implementation used was removed in Java 15 so only 14 is supported.

 # Differences from Bitcoin